lorenzejay/node-jxa-automate-workspace/README.md

 ### For Individual Users

 - Individual users are permitted to use the software for free.
-- Review the [LICENSE](./LICENSE) file for detailed information on the permissions and limitations.
+- Review the [LICENSE](./license) file for detailed information on the permissions and limitations.

 ### For Commercial Use

 - Businesses and other commercial entities are required to purchase a commercial license for use.
 - The use of this software without a commercial license in a commercial setting is not permitted under the Fair Source License.
-- For information on commercial licensing, please contact us at [contact@example.com](mailto:lorenze@upliftdigitalsolutions.com).

 **Please review the [LICENSE](./license) file in this repository for full details on permissions and restrictions.**